robzolkos/lexxy/README.md

 ### Custom attachments, remote loading

-For moderately large sets, you can configure Lexxy to load all the options from a remote endpoint, and filter them locally as the user types.
+For moderately large sets, you can configure Lexxy to load all the options from a remote endpoint once, and filter them locally as the user types.
 This is a good balance between performance and responsiveness.

 Following with the mentions example, we could have a controller action that returns all people as prompt items, and configure it as the remote source: